Spin bond order driven by extended repulsive interactions in doped graphene: Abstract

 \section{Abstract}

-We use the truncated-unity functional renormalization group (TUFRG) to study the many-body instabilities of correlated electrons in graphene doped near the van Hove singularity (VHS).
+We use the truncated-unity functional renormalization group (TUFRG) to study many-body instabilities of correlated electrons in graphene doped near the van Hove singularity (VHS).
 The system is described by an extended Hubbard model including several Coulomb repulsions between neighboring sites.
-With the repulsion parameters, which have been proven to be suitable for low-energy consideration of graphene, we find a spin bond-ordered phase in the vicinity of the VHS.
-This phase gives way to a spin-density wave phase when involving a weak additional screening.
+With the repulsion parameters, which turn out to be suitable for low-energy consideration of graphene, we find a spin-bond-order phase in the vicinity of the VHS.
+This phase gives way to a spin-density-wave phase when involving a weak additional screening.
 The ground-state phase diagram is presented in the space of the doping level and the screening parameter.
 We describe in detail both of these spin-ordered states by using recently developed TUFRG + MF scheme, i.e., a combined approach of TUFRG and mean-field (MF) theory.
 The collinear states are energetically preferable in both cases of the spin bond order and the spin-density wave.
-But if the third-nearest neighbor hopping is absent, these spin orders become chiral.
+But if the third-nearest-neighbor hopping is absent, these spin orders become chiral.
 The band structures of two collinear spin-ordered states are presented, revealing the metallic behavior of the system.

 {\it Keywords}: Spin bond order, Spin-density wave, Functional renormalization group, Graphene

 \submitto{\JPCM}